Scottsboro City Schools

-Scottsboro City Schools is a public school district in Scottsboro, Alabama.
+Scottsboro City Schools is a public school district headquartered in Scottsboro, Alabama.
+The district's boundaries parallel those of the city limits.

 In the Scottsboro City School system, there are about 2,450 students, divided among five different schools, as well as an alternative school.
 Each school has its own mascot, such as the Brownwood Beaver.
 However, the Scottsboro Wildcat is the one mascot the whole city shares.